jackdesert/arscca/README.md

 Backlog
 -------

-  * replace Infinity with '-'
   * Use production vue.js
-  * Remove unneeded pieces from handlebars
   * Show ties in standings when two people both have 5 points
   * Consistent sorting order in case of ties for easy compare dev vs production
   * Aliases for driver names for Standings so Nick/Nicholas share credit